-Step 2: Register with New Mexico state.
-To pay state income tax withholdings, register for an account with the New Mexico Taxpayer Access Point.
+Step 2: Register with New Mexico state agencies.
+To pay state income tax withholdings.
+Register for an account with the New Mexico Taxpayer Access Point.
 This is also where you register your business and receive your taxation number, known as the CRS.
-Alternatively, you can fill out and submit an ACD-31015 at your local tax office.

 To pay SUTA, register for an account with the New Mexico Department of Workforce Solutions.
 You’ll need your business information, including the date your employees first performed services in New Mexico, gross quarterly summary of wages paid, and description of services.
 Once registered, you will get an Employer Account Number (EAN) and access to the Unemployment Insurance (UI) Tax System.

 Step 4: Collect employee payroll forms.
 Payroll forms are best filled out during employee onboarding.
-Forms include W-4, I-9, and a Direct Deposit authorization form.
+These include the W-4 form, I-9 form, and a direct deposit authorization form.
 New Mexico does not have a state W-4.

 - SUTA: You must file online and pay via automated clearing house (ACH) debit.